This library is marked in Alpha stage but is already used in production.

 Key : string }

-is the name of the field related to the error.I included the Decoder
+Text is the error message to displayKey is the name of the field related to the error.I included the Decoder and Encoder definitions for use in your Fable client.

 If you need it on the server, you will need to copy the type definition for now.

-from your server, you can call Form.setErrors
+When you receive a ErrorDef list from your server, you can call Form.setErrors to display them in the form.

 Example: